christofsteel/syng/README.md

 Alternatively you can run the server using docker.
 It listens on port 8080 and reads a key file at `/app/keys.txt` when configured as private or restricted.

     docker run --rm -v /path/to/your/keys.txt:/app/keys.txt -p 8080:8080 ghcr.io/christofsteel/syng -H 0.0.0.0

+## Arch Linux

+The Syng server is also packaged for Arch Linux in the [Arch Linux user repository](https://aur.archlinux.org/packages/syng-server)

 ## Configuration